If you’re thinking about taking out a personal loan, getting a low rate is extremely important.

 You could also take out a card yourself and make full payments on time each month.
 Any credit on your card should be as low as possible and paid off as quickly as possible.

-It’s wise too to get a get a copy of your credit score and check the details thoroughly for any mistakes.
-If there are errors you should get them fixed.
+It’s wise to get a copy of your credit score and thoroughly check the details for any mistakes.
+If there are errors, you should get them fixed.

 Ways to Improve Your Score Quickly

 Get added as an authorized user – If you know someone with a credit card in good standing, see if they will add you as an authorized user.
 When added, the entire account history will be listed on your credit history.
 The main benefit of this strategy is to increase the average age of your open credit accounts.